JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 - express for the Backend server
 - next, react and react-dom for the Frontend
 - react-table for displaying github data
-- mongoose and mongodb for connecting to MongoDB
+- mongoose for connecting to MongoDB
 - cross-env for running scripts cross platforms
+- nodemon(dev) for server restarting on change